-- 27. At the close of hearing the Examiner clarified that he lacks jurisdiction over SEPA transportation issues that allege impacts mitigated by ordinances of general application.
-In written closing arguments, the City and Applicant identified ordinances that they believe mitigate transportation issues alleged by Appellant.
-Appellant identified issues it believes survive the motion to dismiss. - 28.
-While the adequacy of the scope of the environmental analysis and scoping process was raised in Notice of Appeal Issue III.2.1.f, this issue was not addressed by the Appellant's closing arguments. - 29.
-At the hearing the Appellant presented testimony concerning transportation impacts in the alley relating to the Project by Ross Tilghman, Frank Rose, Ken Erickson, Megan Kruse and John Sosnowy.
+- 1. The Code Interpretation regarding the loading docks was incorrect under SMC 23.54.035 for the reasons stated in the request for Code Interpretation.
+(Notice of Appeal Issue III.2.3). - 30.
+At the hearing, the Appellant presented testimony concerning transportation impacts in the alley relating to the Project by Ross Tilghman, Frank Rose, Ken Erickson, Megan Kruse, and John Sosnowy.
 Mr. Tilghman presented comments on the FEIS and Addendum and his opinions regarding loading and transportation impacts to the alley, the Interpretation and consistency with Design Guideline C6.
 Mr. Rose is a former truck driver and presented testimony relating to deliveries and the loading berths.
 Mr. Erickson is the owner of a security company and presented testimony regarding the Escala condominium's loading operations.
 Ms. Kruse is a communications consultant and presented testimony regarding exhibits she prepared.
-Mr. Sosnowy is an Escala resident and presented testimony regarding a range of topics including the Escala condominium's loading operations. - 30.
-The Applicant presented responsive testimony by Marni Heffron, Marco Felice and Ted Caloger.
-Ms. Heffron testified regarding her analysis of transportation impacts of the Project, including impacts in the alley, and her conclusion that these impacts were not significant, Project loading and the Interpretation.
+Mr. Sosnowy is an Escala resident and presented testimony regarding a range of topics, including the Escala condominium's loading operations. - 31.
+The Applicant presented testimony by Marni Heffron, Marco Felice, and Ted Caloger.
+Ms. Heffron testified regarding her analysis of transportation impacts of the Project, including impacts in the alley, Project loading, and the Interpretation.
 Mr. Felice is a hotel general manager and testified about hotel loading operations.
-Mr. Caloger is an architect and testified regarding the Project's consistency with Design Guideline C6. - 31.
+Mr. Caloger is an architect and testified regarding the Project's consistency with Design Guideline C6. - 32.
 The City presented testimony by the Department's Senior Transportation Planner John Shaw, Seattle Department of Transportation ("SDOT") Transportation Planner Trevor Partap, the Department's Senior Planner Lindsay King, and the Department's Senior Planner Crystal Torres.
 Mr. Shaw testified regarding his review of the transportation analysis for the Project and Project conditions.
 Ms. King testified regarding the bases for the Interpretation.
-Mr. Partap testified regarding alley and loading operations.
+Mr. Partap testified regarding alley and loading operations. - 33.
 Ms. Torres testified regarding the Project's consistency with Design Guideline C6.
+The project places the parking entry at the logical location considering the slope of the Project site, widens the sidewalk on Stewart, widens the alley, uses the same materials in the alley as on the street-facing facades, and provides lighting in the alley for pedestrians.
+These features address Guideline C6.